stagetimerio/package-google-secrets/README.md

 The package uses a child process to load secrets when used with the `-r` flag.
 This approach is necessary because Node.js's `-r` flag mechanism expects synchronous module loading, but accessing the Secret Manager API requires asynchronous operations.

 By spawning a separate child process, we can perform asynchronous API calls and then wait for them to complete before continuing with the main application execution.

+### Google Project ID

+The package automatically sets the Google Cloud project ID as an environment variable `GOOGLE_PROJECT_ID`.
+This is determined from the authentication client and is always set, regardless of whether any secrets are loaded.

 ## Configuration